HealthSamurai/documentation/api-1/bulk-api-1/usdimport-and-fhir-usdimport.md

 1. Executing more than one import with the same `id` is not possible.
 Users can omit the \`id\` field from the request, allowing Aidbox to generate the ID.
 2. The status of the workflow can be accessed with a GET request to `/v2/$import/<id>` instead of `/BulkImportStatus/<id>`.
 The URL for the import status is returned in the `content-location` header of the $import request.

+{% hint style="warning" %}
-Please note that the new implementation is currently in beta, and further improvements and refinements may be made as needed.
+* The new implementation is currently in beta, and further improvements and refinements may be made as needed.
+* This feature is curently not available in [Multibox](https://docs.aidbox.app/multibox/multibox-box-manager-api)
+{% endhint %}

 To start import make a POST request to `/v2[/fhir]/$import`: